Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### ActyxOS Node Manager

 The ActyxOS Node Manager is an easy-to-use GUI for interacting with your ActyxOS environment.
-With ActyxOS Node Manager you can monitor your ActyxOS nodes, deploy applications and manage node and application settings without needing to use a terminal.
+With it you can monitor your ActyxOS nodes, deploy applications and manage node and application settings without needing to use a terminal.

 You can find further information on the ActyxOS Node Manager [here](os/tools/node-manager.md).